-Architecture by the Book® was inspired and developed by AIA Central Valley and is powered by CAF in collaboration with AIA California architecture firms.
+Architecture by the Book® was inspired and developed by AIA Central Valley and is powered by CAF in collaboration with AIA California architecture firms and a grant from the AIA College of Fellows.

+calarchfoundation.org

-calarchfoundation.org © 2022-2024 Architecture by the Book.
+© 2022-2025 Architecture by the Book.
 All Rights Reserved.